mcherri/opt/README.md

  8. Close Microsoft Visual Basic for Applications window.
  9. Restart Outlook.
  10. At startup, Outlook will ask to enable macros.
 Grant it.
- 11. Switch to Calendar view, to verify the new green prayer times meetings.
+ 11. Switch to Calendar view, to verify the new green prayer times meetings'.

+### Re-enable Full Macros Security

+1. Perform the steps in this [article] [4] to self-sign you macros.
+2. If you face any issues try to follow the steps in the most helpful reply in this [thread] [5].

 License
 -------